 Following installation of the timber frame structure, one of Riverbend’s technical advisors works with your builder to install the SIPs.
 The TA will teach your builder how to properly install SIPs and answer any questions he may have during the installation process.
 Constructing with SIPs:

 If you opt to add Shell Construction onto Riverbend’s Custom Design Base Contract, Riverbend will complete the SIP installation for your builder.
-Learn more about Riverbend’s Add-On Shell Construction Services in step 9.Next Step
+Learn more about Riverbend’s Add-On Shell Construction Service in step 9.Next Step

 The Riverbend Custom Design Base Contract includes: